 The effect size of an input answers the first inferential question ("how large of an effect does an input have on the output?").
-Models estimate effects using inherently noisy data, so our estimates are never exact.
+Models estimate effects using inherently

+Increasing a variable by one is commonly called a "unit increase".
+This terminology is unrelated to the actual units of the variable, e.g. kilograms, seconds, etc. noisy data, so our estimates are never exact.
 Most statistical modeling packages will report a standard error and a p-value for each effect size.
 The standard error can be used to construct a confidence interval for the effect size.
 For example, the 95% confidence interval spans two standard errors on each size of the effect size.
 Often we want to know if an effect size is significantly different from zero.
 If an effect size is indistinguishable from zero (i.e. if the confidence interval includes zero), then we cannot reject the idea that the observed effect size is simply an artifact of the uncertainty in our data.
 Said another way, if an effect size is indistinguishable from zero, we should not be surprised if we refit the data with a new set of observations (of the same size) and find that the effect has "disappeared".